Top 10 Best Thunderbolt Audio Interfaces

 - Proprietary 64-bit Acoustically Focused Clocking (AFC) technology

 - Synergy Core onboard platform with 2x DSP & 1x FPGA chip

 10. MOTU 8M AVB

-The MOTU 8M – Thunderbolt and USB Audio Interface With AVB Networking and DSP (24×26, Eight Mic/Line/Instrument) is designed for studio recording, put in sound, and stay sound reinforcement purposes comparable to mixing a band in a membership or music venue.
+The MOTU 8M – Thunderbolt and USB Audio Interface With AVB Networking and DSP (24×26, Eight Mic/Line/Instrument) is designed for studio recording, putting in sound, and stay sound reinforcement purposes comparable to mixing a band in a membership or music venue.